tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/other_tools/load_testing.md

 ## Overview

-This project comes with a sample locustfile for running [Locust](https://locust.io/), a popular event-based load testing tool.
+The [load_testing](../../other_tools/load_testing) directory contains a sample locustfile for running [Locust](https://locust.io/), a popular event-based load testing tool.
 Locust can be used to figure out how many concurrent users a system can handle, and can help identify bottlenecks in your application.

 ## Getting Started